 • A maintenance and accommodation undertaking has been requested under paragraph 35 of these Rules and has not been provided.

-The applicant may be refused on grounds of suitability if any of paragraphs apply:
+The applicant may be refused on grounds of suitability if any of the paragraphs apply:

 • The applicant has made false representations or failed to disclose any material fact in a previous application for entry clearance, leave to enter, leave to remain or a variation of leave, or in a previous human rights claim; or did so in order to obtain from the Secretary of State or a third party a document required to support such an application or claim (whether or not the application or claim was successful).